muzishen/muzishen.github.io/_pages/about.md

 My research interests include computer vision and pattern recognition, with a focus on deep learning based vehicle/person re-identification.
 Open-source projects can be found at my <a href='https://github.com/muzishen'>[Github]</a>, and publications can be found at <a href='https://scholar.google.com/citations?hl=en&user=wqvr28MAAAAJ'>[Google Scholar]</a>.

-<strong>I'm crazy about participating in data competitions, especially image/vedio data.
-If you are as interested in it as me, please contact me via email.
-My current email address is feishen AT njust.edu.cn . </strong>

 <hr>